IanoNjuguna/erc-20/README.md

 # erc-20
 Implement an API for tokens within Smart Contracts.

-Tokens can represent virtually anything in Ethereum:
+Tokens can represent virtually anything:

 * reputation points in an online platform
 * skills of a character in a game